elightup/slim-seo/README.md

 If your homepage is a static page, then it's treated like a normal page.
 The meta description is generated from page content, and the featured image will be used for Open Graph tags.

 If your homepage shows latest posts, then it's already done automatically by the plugin.

-**Can I change the meta tags manually?**

-It's not available at the moment.
-Our purpose is provide a configuration-free SEO plugin for WordPress, so you don't get lost in the options.
-We might improve the plugin later to add essential options.
-But for now, it's zero configuration.

-If you need custom settings, we recommend using Yoast SEO plugin.

 **Where is my XML sitemap?**